Pylons/pyramid_cookbook/logging/sqlalchemy_logger.rst

 ``__dict__`` attribute.

 Now, we need to add this logging handler to our .ini configuration files.
-Before we add this, our production.ini file should contain, something like
+Before we add this, our production.ini file should contain something like:

 .. code-block:: python
    :linenos: